 A Decade On: Help HonestReporting’s Work

 Ten years later, the media bias against Israel shows no sign of abating.
-Please help HonestReporting’s work by promoting the video above by forwarding to friends and family and posting on social media sites such as Facebook (also see our new Hebrew Facebook page) and Twitter.
+Please help HonestReporting’s work by promoting the video above by forwarding to friends and family, sharing on social media, and following us on Facebook and Twitter.

 And if you haven’t already done so, sign up now to receive information from HonestReporting and become part of our army of activists working to ensure fairness for Israel and accuracy in the news media.